Need to go through the probate process but not sure where to start? Wondering if you should hire a probate attorney?

 The Role of a Probate Attorney

 A probate lawyer is a state-licensed attorney who helps the beneficiaries with the distribution of an estate and settling the affairs of the decedent.
-He may also help with the estate planning such as drafting of wills or giving advice on powers of attorney.
+The probate lawyer may also help with the estate planning such as drafting of wills or giving advice on powers of attorney.

 A lawyer can review the deceased person’s will if any, and other legal documents such as trust documents.
 He also guides the executor through the filing process and confirms that all estate assets are properly transferred to the beneficiaries.